-Eden Hazard may have been Chelsea’s key man in our Europa League final triumph against Arsenal on Wednesday but Olivier Giroud could be considered our most valuable player during the tournament after making another outstanding contribution on the night.
+Eden Hazard may have been Chelsea’s key man in our Europa League final triumph against Arsenal on Wednesday but Olivier Giroud could be considered our most valuable player for the tournament after making another outstanding contribution on the night.

 Playing against his former club, the French striker proved a huge catalyst in our 4-1 win in Baku when he broke the deadlock with a brave header after 49 minutes, won the penalty which was converted by Hazard to make it 3-0 and then set up another for the Belgian to put the result beyond doubt.